Li Kui (Water Margin): Campaigns

-Li Kui is one of the few Liangshan heroes who survives the campaigns against the Liao invaders and rebel forces on Song territory.
-He is appointed as an official in Runzhou (潤州; present-day Runzhou District, Zhenjiang, Jiangsu) for his contributions.
-Missing his carefree life on Liangshan, Li Kui shows no interest in the job and spends most of his time drinking.
+Song Jiang's wish comes true when the emperor sends him and the former outlaws on campaigns against the Liao invaders and rebel forces in Song territory.
+Li Kui is one of the few survivors after the final campaign against Fang La's rebel forces, which costs the lives of nearly two-thirds of the 108 Heroes.
+For his contributions, he is appointed by the emperor as a military officer in Runzhou (潤州; present-day Runzhou District, Zhenjiang, Jiangsu).
+Missing his carefree life in Liangshan, Li Kui shows no interest in the job and spends most of his time drinking.